-While they reach their apotheosis in sauropods, long necks have evolved repeatedly in several different groups of tetrapods.
-Although they impose a high structural and metabolic cost, long necks provide evolutionary advantages including an increased browsing range (Cameron and du Toit, 2007) and the ability to graze a wide area without locomotion (Martin, 1987) and probably played some role in mate attraction (Simmons and Scheepers, 1996; Senter, 2006; Taylor et al., 2011).
-Here we survey the longest necked taxa in several groups of extant and extinct animals (Figures 1, 2).
+While they reach their zenith in sauropods, long necks have evolved repeatedly in several different groups of tetrapods.
+Long necks impose a high structural and metabolic cost, but provide evolutionary advantages including an increased browsing range (Cameron & du Toit, 2007) and the ability to graze a wide area without locomotion (Martin, 1987) and probably played some role in mate attraction (Simmons & Scheepers, 1996; Senter, 2006; Taylor et al., 2011).
+Here we survey the longest necked taxa in several groups of extant and extinct animals (Figs. 1 and 2).